ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 | <b>iiifUrl</b> | iiif Manifest URL | https://iiif.library.ubc.ca/presentation/cdm.ifcsm.1-0387689/manifest    |
 | <b>notes</b> | Free text for comments and other information | In poor physical condition    |

+As columns in the UBC inventories are identified, highlight them or make a note.
+We will delete the unused columns at the end.
 For example, the UBC inventory for this Canadian topographic map series has several columns that match OIM elements.
 The screenshot below shows a selection of inventory column headers, with associated OIM elements in red.

 ![250k example inventory with OIM elements](example250k.png "250k example inventory with OIM elements")

 Keep in mind that as the inventory columns are compared to OIM elements, there may be inconsistencies that would prevent a straightforward crosswalk.
-Using the example above, an OIM <b>location</b> element could be applied to both the
+Using the example above, an OIM <b>location</b> element could be applied to both the "prov" and "Other place" columns.
+For now, this isn't anything to be concerned about – simply identify columns that can be coverted into an OIM element.
+In later steps in the process, we will clean up the field names and data, including concatenating two columns if needed.

-Once a field matching those above has been identified, rename the column header to match the element name.

 ## 3 - Remove unused fields from UBC inventory